Im-Faheem/Im-Faheem/README.md

 🔍 I have self-taught myself everything about AI and ML, and I'm passionate about researching and applying Machine Learning techniques to solve real-world problems.
 I love developing ML applications that leverage cutting-edge techniques and state-of-the-art ML models.

 💡 I enjoy exploring the latest advancements in the field and experimenting with new algorithms and frameworks.
-My goal is to create something that utilizes advanced techniques, the latest findings/improvements in the field of AI, and SOTA models to help humanity live a better life.
-Already working on something :)
+My goal is to create something that utilizes advanced techniques, latest findings/improvements in the field of AI, and SOTA models to help humanity live a better life.
+Already working on that something :)

 ## Contact Information